Sonu-GIT-byte/social-media_platform/README.md

  #Core Features
 #User Authentication: Allow users to sign up, log in, and log out.

+Project Structure
+├── login.html              # Login page
+├── registration.html       # Registration page
+├── styles.css              # CSS styles for the project
+├── script.js               # JavaScript for validation and interactivity
+└── README.md               # Documentation for the project

 #Registration: Users should provide an email, username, and password (maybe a phone number for verification).
 #Login/Logout: Once registered, users should be able to log in and log out securely.
 #Password Reset: Provide an option to reset forgotten passwords.